What is agave syrup?

 After the juice is extracted from the plant, it's filtered, heated and concentrated into a syrup.
 The taste of agave resembles molasses and, as a rule, the darker the syrup, the richer the taste.

-Whether you're looking for sweet substitutes, sugar-free baking guides or simply want to find out your recommended daily amounts, find all the answers in our sugar hub.
+Whether you're looking for sweet substitutes, sugar-free baking guides or simply want to find out if honey is vegan, find all the answers in our sugar hub.

 Raw Organic Sweet Light Agave Syrup in a Bowl